On Borel subalgebras of quantum groups: The graded algebra determining the representation theory

 \subsection{Proof of Conjecture B in one direction}

-We will now prove Conjecture~B in one direction, by explicitly constructing higher-dimensional representations as composition factors of restricted $U_q(\g)$-representations.
-For example, this result allows us to prove that certain basic right coideal subalgebras we constructed \cite{LV17} are maximal at least among the \emph{triangular} basic algebras.
+We will now prove Conjecture~B in one direction, by explicitly constructing irreducible higher-dimensional representations as composition factors of restricted $U$-representations.
+For example, this result allows us to prove that certain basic right coideal subalgebras we constructed \cite{LV17} are maximal at least among the \emph{triangular} basic algebras $C$ with $C\cap U^0$ a Hopf algebra.